ZhenyingZhu/StudyNotes/ASP.md

 Follow the Scaffold identity into a Razor project with authorization instructions to generate the code shown in this section.

+From Solution Explorer, right-click on the project > Add > New Scaffolded Item.
+From the left pane of the Add Scaffold dialog, select Identity > Add.
+In the Add Identity dialog, select the options you want.
+Select your existing layout page, or your layout file will be overwritten with incorrect markup.
+When an existing _Layout.cshtml file is selected, it is not overwritten.
+For example: ~/Pages/Shared/_Layout.cshtml for Razor Pages ~/Views/Shared/_Layout.cshtml for MVC projects

 https://docs.microsoft.com/en-us/aspnet/core/security/authentication/scaffold-identity?view=aspnetcore-3.0&tabs=visual-studio#scaffold-identity-into-a-razor-project-with-authorization

 https://docs.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-3.0&tabs=visual-studio#scaffold-register-login-and-logout